Scaling Laws for Neural Language Models

 - Parameterize Transformer architecture with hyperparameters:

-- Compute $C \approx 6NBS$, where $N$ is model size, $B$ is batch size, and $S$ is number of training steps
+, where is model size, is batch size, and is number of training steps

 Results